Skip to content

 • Ranch: One-story living with a sprawling layout.

-• Split-Level: Multiple levels, typically with short flights of stairs separating each living space, offering unique zoning possibilities.
+• Split-level: Multiple levels, typically with short flights of stairs separating each living space, offering unique zoning possibilities.

 • Contemporary: Emphasizing modern design elements, Contemporary homes often showcase large windows, open floor plans, and innovative architecture.